UniBee-Billing/unibee-go-client/docs/UnibeeApiMerchantRoleEditReq.md

 ### NewUnibeeApiMerchantRoleEditReq

-`func NewUnibeeApiMerchantRoleEditReq(permissions []UnibeeApiBeanMerchantRolePermission, role string, ) *UnibeeApiMerchantRoleEditReq`
+`func NewUnibeeApiMerchantRoleEditReq(id int64, permissions []UnibeeApiBeanMerchantRolePermission, role string, ) *UnibeeApiMerchantRoleEditReq`

 NewUnibeeApiMerchantRoleEditReq instantiates a new UnibeeApiMerchantRoleEditReq object This constructor will assign default values to properties that have it defined,